canonical/certification-docs/Policy_Guide.rst

 We will investigate and resolve reported bugs in the Suite.
 We will maintain the Suite code to ensure it runs reliably on the two most recent Ubuntu LTS versions.
+We will not maintain or update the Suite code for anything older than the two most recent Ubuntu LTS versions.

 Website Maintenance and Bug Fixes
 '''''''''''''''''''''''''''''''''